aspiers/Discord-custom-nicks-userscript/README.md

 FAQ
 ---

-### It doesn't do the replacement if I switch channels / pages
+### It doesn't always immediately do the replacement if I switch channels / pages

-Yeah, sorry about that - I've filed [an issue to track this bug](https://github.com/aspiers/Discord-custom-nicks-userscript/issues/7), but this is a brand new project and I haven't got round to fixing it yet.
+Yeah, sorry about that - I've filed [an issue to track this bug](https://github.com/aspiers/Discord-custom-nicks-userscript/issues/7), but this is a brand new project and I haven't got round to properly fixing it yet.

 ### Does this compromise the privacy of users?